ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

-    firmware (ucode)  Gets firmware information about the specified GPU bad-pages         Gets bad page information about the specified GPU metric            Gets metric/performance information about the specified GPU process           Lists general process information running on the specified GPU event             Displays event information for the given GPU topology          Displays topology information of the devices set               Set options for devices
+    firmware (ucode)  Gets firmware information about the specified GPU bad-pages         Gets bad page information about the specified GPU metric            Gets metric/performance information about the specified GPU process           Lists compute process information running on the specified GPU event             Displays event information for the given GPU topology          Displays topology information of the devices set               Set options for devices